 With approximately 50 concerts a year on national and international stages, the RIAS Kammerchor is a major cultural ambassador for the country.
 In its home city of Berlin, the choir presents ten concerts each season, including the renowned New Year’s Day concert at the Philharmonie.
 The Forum Concerts, in collaboration with the ensemble’s Friends Association, explore new concert forms and concepts in unusual locations all over Berlin.
 Moreover, the choir performs in collaboration with fellow ensembles, such as the Rundfunk-Sinfonieorchester Berlin and the Deutsches Symphonie-Orchester Berlin.
 Every other year, the RIAS Kammerchor Berlin and Deutscher Musikrat host the final concert of Deutscher Chordirigentenpreis, which concludes a multiannual funding programme for aspiring conductors.
 As part of the RIAS Kammerchor Studio, four young singers are invited to work closely with the choir each season.
 Additionally, the RIAS Kammerchor Berlin takes on mentorships for Berlin school choirs as part of its education programme.

-An enduring and fruitful collaboration binds the choir to the Akademie für Alte Musik Berlin, the Freiburger Barockorchester, the Ensemble Resonanz as weil as distinguished conductors such as Sir Simon Rattle, René Jacobs, Yannick NézetSéguin, lván Fischer, and Rinaldo Alessandrini.
+Distinguished conductors as Günther Arndt, Uwe Gronostay, Marcus Creed, Daniel Reuss and Hans-Christoph Rademann have shaped the choir, which was founded in 1948 as part of the Radio in the American sector.
+An enduring and fruitful collaboration binds the choir to the Akademie für Alte Musik Berlin, the Chamber Orchestra of Europe, and the Freiburger Barockorchester, as well as conductors such as Sir Simon Rattle, René Jacobs, Yannick Nézet-Séguin, Iván Fischer, and Rinaldo Alessandrini.